 So let’s talk about this.
 Is it romantic?
 I think so.
 I would much rather KNOW everything about my life partner than pretend to know.
 Wouldn’t you?
 Every year, around Spring time, and right about now (September is for lovers – sooo many weddings in September), I will get all these call.
 Here is my advice, straight up.

 I’ll say it again.
 Don’t rush it!
 I had a caller today on the show who said her fiance presented her with a prenup 3 days BEFORE the wedding.
 Seriously!?
 It’s good news for her (it’s probably unenforceable), but generally, why pay for an enforceable contract?
 Remember, California law requires a waiting period (minimum should be 7 days from FINAL draft).
 So, an optimal time to get a prenup would be about 3 months before your wedding.
 And sometimes sooner.

 He didn’t give you enough time, so probably, in the future, if you don’t like your prenup, try and toss it out in court!
 I am Mama bear when it comes to my clients, so I usually am overly cautious and make them wait 7 days from the FINAL draft, not just the initial draft. (after all, after 7 rounds of changes, it could be an entirely different contract by the time it’s done).
 For example, if the prenup is finalized today, August 9, 2017, you will want to wait at least 7 days, and sign it on the August 17th or later.
 So make sure your wedding is after August 17th!

 Like online dating, there is no longer a stigma surrounding a prenup.
 Get over it!
 No smart lover is going to love you less because you want to protect yourself.
 It’s actually a good conversation starter for some other conversations you must have before you get married: do you want children?
 Are you a permissive or strict parent?
 Do you eat pork?
-Do you believe in God?
+What is your religions: do you believe in God?
 Do you invest in Google?
 The more you know, the better your marriage is.

 Here you go, nice and easy: Protection of property; Providing Support (or not); Preservation of Separate Property.
 2 big reasons for prenups are waiving community property and limiting spousal support obligations.

-- WHAT IS ENFORCEABLE?
 These things: property, anything to do with alimony (spousal support).

-- WHAT IS NOT ENFORCEABLE?
 Nothing regarding children, or behavior/conduct of the other side.
 So no, don’t put, you will get 100% if the other side gains 250 pounds during football season.
 Or, you get 100% if other side cheats.
 Sometimes, to scare someone, you can jokingly put it in there.
 But, it’s not enforceable, so just know that before you stick in a clause like that.

 You are on my website!!
 Google lots of information about prenups! it’s free!
 And, you know where to find me if you’re on.

 Remember: Marriage is grand.
 Divorce – a hundred grand.
 GET A PRENUP!